Welcome to Sampson County

 Working in Industry

-Nearly 65,000 people reside in Sampson County and its eight incorporated municipalities of Autryville, Clinton (the county seat), Garland, Harrells, Newton Grove, Roseboro, Salemburg and Turkey.
-We are a hard-working people with a work ethic born in the fields of our agricultural heritage.
-We take pride in our agricultural heritage, but celebrate our recent prosperity as well.
-Today, industries have realized that Sampson County enjoys not only a seasonal climate conducive to agricultural growth but also a progressive business climate that encourages diverse industrial growth as well.
-Our traditional values and strong work ethic ensure our business have a large, stable and productive work force.
-Our schools and community college system and our employment and training programs guarantee our workers are well trained.
+Nearly 60,000 people reside in Sampson County and eight incorporated municipalities of Clinton (the county seat), Autryville, Garland, Harrells, Newton Grove, Roseboro, Salemburg and Turkey.
+We take pride in our agricultural heritage and strive for improvement and opportunities to attract new businesses and industries.
+Schools and community college system and our employment and training programs guarantee our workers are well trained.
 Want more information on locating a business in Sampson County?
 Visit our Economic Development Commission website.